Validated Patterns

 Verification

-The default installation provides an AAP 2.4 installation deployed using the containerized installer, with services deployed this way:
+The default installation provides an AAP 2.4 installation deployed by using the containerized installer, with services deployed this way:

 Table 2. agof_vault settings